fernandospr/android-maps-userlocation/README.md

 The project also demonstrates a leak using the first approach.

-To detect memory leaks, I'm using [LeakCanary](https://github.com/square/leakcanary).
+I'm using [LeakCanary](https://github.com/square/leakcanary) to detect memory leaks.

 LeakCanary detects a memory leak after calling `LocationServices.FusedLocationApi.requestLocationUpdates` and destroying the Activity.